kiwicarolin/kiwicarolin.github.io/portfolio.md

 I led and conducted a series mixed-methods studies on avatar embodiment and motion quality to evaluate different leg-tracking solutions, working alongside engineering, data science, and design to develop user-perception-based launch criteria that facilitated rapid iteration and a successful launch.

+A highlight for me was establishing the first UX research lab in the Zurich office and pioneering user studies at this location, where I set up UX research operations and aligned them with processes used across other sites.

 ![Body-Tracking](/assets/videos/movementsdk.gif)

 ***

 ### UI Insights from cross-device AR interfaces

-I designed and led a UX feasibility study using SecondSight, a modular prototyping tool I co-developed for testing AR interfaces across smartphones and optical see-through head-mounted displays.
-Conducted usability studies with both quantitative metrics and qualitative interviews to evaluate spatial content placement under varying AR headset Field of Views.

-Collaborated with engineers to build a flexible, open-source platform that supports rapid iteration on multi-modal input (touch, gesture, head-pose).
-The project produced early design insights and a reusable tool for future AR UX research.
+I designed and led a UX feasibility study using SecondSight, a modular prototyping tool I co-developed with engineers for testing AR interfaces across smartphones and optical see-through head-mounted displays.
+Assessed people's preferences and behaviours using both quantitative metrics and qualitative interviews to evaluate spatial content placement under varying field of views (FoV).
+The project produced early design insights and a reusable tool for future AR UX research relevant for AR headset configurations with different FoV affordances.

 ![Interaction Mode](/assets/videos/SecondSightHeadPose.gif)